Bandits and Experts in Metric Spaces: Optimal per-metric performance

 We generalize the quotas in an obvious way: for a phase of duration $T$ and a fixed $d>d^*$,

 This completes the specification of the algorithm.
-Note that the invariant~\refeq{eq:quota-fatSet} holds for each round; this is because during a given phase the confidence radius of every active arm does not increase over time.
+The invariant~\refeq{eq:quota-fatSet} holds for each round; this is because during a given phase the confidence radius of every active arm does not increase over time.

-To implement the algorithm, it suffices to use a covering oracle for each subset $S_{i+1}\setminus S_i$, $i\in \{0 \LDOTS k\}$.
-Here a covering oracle for subset $Y\subset X$ generalizes the covering oracle defined in Section~\ref{subsec:intro-access}: the oracle takes a finite collection of open balls, where each ball is represented as a (center, radius) pair, and either declares that these balls cover $Y$ or outputs an uncovered point.
+\begin{remark} Essentially, the algorithm ``knows" the decomposition $S_0 \LDOTS S_{k+1}$ and the parameter $d$.
+To implement the algorithm, it suffices to use the decomposition via a covering oracle for each subset $S_{i+1}\setminus S_i$, $i\in \{0 \LDOTS k\}$.
+Here a covering oracle for subset $Y\subset X$ takes a finite collection of open balls, where each ball is represented as a (center, radius) pair, and either declares that these balls cover $Y$ or outputs an uncovered point. \end{remark}

-\begin{lemma} Consider the \problem on a compact metric space $(X,\mD)$ which contains a $d^*$-fatness decomposition $(S_0 \LDOTS S_{k+1})$ of finite length $k \geq 1$.
-Let $\A$ be the zooming algorithm (Algorithm~\ref{alg:zooming-fat}) with quotas~\refeq{eq:quota-fatSet}, for some parameter $d>d^*$.
+\begin{theorem} Consider the \problem on a compact metric space $(X,\mD)$ which contains a $d^*$-fatness decomposition $(S_0 \LDOTS S_{k+1})$ of finite length $k \geq 1$.
+Let $\A$ be the zooming algorithm (Algorithm~\ref{alg:zooming-fat}) with quotas~\refeq{eq:quota-fatSet}, for some known parameter $d>d^*$.
 Then the regret dimension of $\A$ is at most $d$.
-Moreover, the instance-specific regret dimension of $\A$ is bounded from above by the zooming dimension. \end{lemma}
+Moreover, the instance-specific regret dimension of $\A$ is bounded from above by the zooming dimension. \end{theorem}

-The remainder of this section presents the full proof of Lemma~\ref{lm:zooming-fatSet}.
+The remainder of this section presents the full proof of Theorem~\ref{lm:zooming-fatSet}.
 The following rough outline of the proof may serve as a useful guide.

 \begin{proof}[Proof Outline] For simplicity, assume there is a unique optimal arm, and call it $x^*$.
 The desired regret bounds follow from the analysis in Section~\ref{subsec:zooming-analysis} as long as $x^*$ is covered w.h.p.\ throughout any sufficiently long phase.
 All arms in $S=S_k$ are covered eventually because $\COV(S)<d$, so if $x^*\in S$ then we are done.
 If $x^*\not\in S$ then pick the largest $\ell$ such that $x^*\in S_{\ell}\setminus S_{\ell+1}$.
 Then there is some $\eps>0$ such that all arms in $S_{\ell+1}$ are suboptimal by at least $\eps$.
 Letting $U$ be an $\frac{\eps}{2}$-neighborhood of $S_{\ell+1}$, note that each arm in $U$ is suboptimal by at least $\frac{\eps}{2}$.
 It follows that (w.h.p.) the algorithm cannot activate too many arms in $U$.
 On the other hand, $S_\ell \setminus U$ has a low covering dimension, so (w.h.p.) the algorithm cannot activate too many arms in $S_{\ell} \setminus U$, either.
 It follows that (for a sufficiently long phase, w.h.p.) the algorithm stays within the quota, in which case $x^*$ is covered. \end{proof}